MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/02_Random_Module_Lab.md

 greeting = 'Hello, World!'

 print('\nRandom colors:\n')
-# Write you your code for setp 14 below:
+# Write your code for step 14 below:

 print('\nRandom characters:\n')
-# Write you your code for setp 15 below:
+# Write your code for step 15 below:

 print('\nRandom lists of colors:\n')
-# Write you your code for setp 16 below:
+# Write your code for step 16 below:

 print('\nRandom strings:\n')
-# Write you your code for setp 17 below:
+# Write your code for step 17 below:

+# Use comments respond to the following questions and prompts for step 18 below each question/prompt:

+# What import strategy must be used in order to be able to display the entities within a module?

+# What must you do to display the entities of a module that has been imported using an alias?

+# In questions 3, 4, and 5 you generated a set of random numbers in a few different ways.
+First, you generated random numbers without setting a seed.
+Next, you generated random numbers by setting a seed within a for loop.
+Finally, you generated a random numbers by settting a seed before a for loop.
+How did the results differ?
+In your own words, explain what is happening.

+# Describe `random()` and `uniform()`  What arguments does each function take?
+What does each function return?
+What is the major difference between `random()` and `uniform()?`

+# Describe `randrange()` and `randint()`.
+What arguments does each function take?
+What does each function return?
+What are the two major differences between `randrange()` and `randint()?`

+# Describe `choice()` and `sample()`.
+What arguments does each function take?
+What does each function return?
+What is the major differences between `choice()` and `sample()?`
 ```

 ## Lab
 1. Import the random module.
 2. Write a line of code to display the list of entities in the `random` module.